sathify/CCSS/README.md

 <code>_bootstrap-overrides.scss</code> Framework overrides only.
 Sometimes the level of specificity of framework selectors is so high that overriding them requires long specific selectors.
 Overriding at a global level should not be done in the context of a SCSS component, instead all global overrides go here.

 ##### Components
 Any unit of reusable CSS not mentioned above is considered a "component".
-We use AngularJS so I categorized them to 3 types of CSS components: view, directive, and standard; and hence the directory structure which is derived from SMACSS.
-All components follow the above mentioned modified BEM naming convention in combination with the CamelCase.
-This got me *great wins* in making other team members start following BEM style syntax and also avoided lots of confusion when not using the following <code>-, --, & __</code>!
+We use AngularJS so I categorized them to 3 types of CSS components: view/page, directive, and standard; and hence the directory structure which is derived from SMACSS.
+In the example setup in this repository and if you look at the directory structure, I created explicit folders to be clear.
+If your application is small, you may put them in one folder.
+All components follow the [modified BEM naming convention](https://github.com/sathify/component-css#naming) in combination with the CamelCase.
+This got me *great wins* in making other team members start following BEM style syntax and also avoided lots of confusion when not using the typical BEM style with <code>-, --, & __</code> symbols!

 Please make sure CSS class definition order in a component reflect the html view.
 This makes it easier to scan, style, edit and apply classes easily.
 Finally, please have an extensive style-guide for the web application and follow guidelines for [CSS](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) and SASS (avoid <code>@extends</code>).